shiika-lang/shiika/README.md

 # Shiika

-is a statically-typed programming language.
+Shiika is a statically-typed, Ruby-like programming language.

-It looks like Ruby, but has explicit type annotations.
-Aims to be Kotlin or Swift in Rubyish style.

-The name "Shiika" comes from Japanese word "詩歌"(poetry).
-It should be pleasant to read Shiika programs, not only to write them.
+Ruby has been my "mother tongue" since 2000.
+What I love about Ruby are:

+- Easy to write
+  - Method call without parenthesis (eg. `p foo`)
+  - Handy syntaxes like `#{}`, modifier `if`, etc.
+  - Powerful, small number of core classes (eg. Array also behaves as stack or queue)

+On the other hand, static typing has many merits.

+- Better performance (it makes optimization easier)
+- Easy to refactor (by checking type errors without execution)

+Shiika tries to combine these.

+Most of the static typing languages, such as C++/Java/Scala/Go/Swift/Kotlin/Rust, etc. are designed for execution speed.
+However what I want a "lightweight" static typing language.

 ## Key features

 - Ruby-like syntax
-- Compiles to LLVM IRs
 - Static type checking
-- Consistency: everything is an object
+- Everything is an object
+- Written in Rust, compiles to LLVM IR

+### Design policy

+- Easiness over performance
-- Is a "scripting" language (prefer easiness over performance; use C or Rust for performance-critical parts and load it as a library)
+  - Shiika is a glue language.
+Use C or Rust for performance-critical parts and load it as a library
+- Readability matters
+  - The name "Shiika" comes from Japanese word "詩歌"(poetry).
+It should be pleasant to read Shiika programs, not only to write them.
+- Easy to learn
+  - There may be more than one way to do it, but not too many.
+- Scalable
-  - This does not mean Shiika is only for small programs.
-You know, Ruby is designed as a scripting language but it is considered "production-ready" nowadays
+  - Shiika is not only for small programs; Ruby is designed as a "scripting" language but used in production now

 ### Why not [Crystal](https://crystal-lang.org/)?